Importing changes from database

 Import changes

-To update documentation click Import changes button for the ribbon.
+To update documentation, click the Import changes button in the ribbon.

-This will open update wizard.
+This will open the update wizard.
 The first screen is a connection form.
-Connection details are populated from last connection - at import or last update.
-If you didn't use 'Save password' option at last connection then you need to enter the password.
+Connection details are populated from the last connection - at import or last update.
+If you didn't use the 'Save password' option at the last connection, then you need to enter the password.

-Note: you can change connection details to point to a different database (even on a different server) In this case, use 'Reimport all objects' option that is available in next step.
-This may cover scenarios where you migrated databases to a new location or you want to switch between Dev, Test and Live environments.
+You can change connection details to point to a different database (even on a different server).
+In this case, use the 'Reimport all objects' option that is available in the next step.
+This may cover scenarios where you migrated databases to a new location or you want to switch between Dev, Test, and Live environments.

 By default, the import will use the same filter you used last time.
 To change the filter, check the Advanced options box.

-Next form will present changes in database schema since last import.
+The next form will present changes in the database schema since the last import.
 You may choose to exclude some of the new objects from importing by unchecking them.
 You may also choose to include previously ignored objects by checking them.

-1. New - objects that were added to schema since last import
+- New - objects that were added to the schema since the last import

-2. Deleted - objects that were deleted from schema since last import
+- Deleted - objects that were deleted from the schema since the last import

-3. Updated - objects that were updated since last import (e.g. column was added)
+- Updated - objects that were updated since the last import (e.g., a column was added)

-After update, all new, updated and deleted objects in navigation tree will be marked with icons.
+After the update, all new, updated, and deleted objects in the navigation tree will be marked with icons.

 How it works

-Dataedo gets (filtered) a list of objects (tables, views, stored procedures and functions) from the server with last modification date (this does not include MySQL - see details in the chapter below).
-Then it compares list by names with the list from a repository.
+Dataedo gets (filtered) a list of objects (tables, views, stored procedures, and functions) from the server with the last modification date (this does not include MySQL - see details in the chapter below).
+Then it compares the list by names with the list from the repository.
 Objects that do not exist in the repository are considered new, objects that do not exist in the database are considered deleted.
-Objects that names match but server modification date is newer than the one in the repository (dbms_last_modification_date column) are considered updated.
+Objects whose names match but the server modification date is newer than the one in the repository (dbms_last_modification_date column) are considered updated.

 New objects